bbatsov/batsov.com/_pages/quotes.md

 >
 > -- Dwight D. Eisenhower

+> The best way to predict the future is to invent it.
+>
+> -- Alan Kay

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.